-Here are just a few ways that Porter-Leath is serving our community - even during the COVID-19 era:
+Here are just a few ways that Porter-Leath is serving our community:

-Books from Birth continues to mail monthly, age-appropriate books to over 45,000 local children.
-These books are not only being well-read they have provided parents with a consistent literacy tool to use, while they are spending extra time together at home.
-Young children's routines have been disrupted because of COVID-19, but tthese books remain a familiar connection with caregivers or siblings.
+Books from Birth mails monthly, age-appropriate books to over 40,000 local children.
+These books are not only being well-read they have provided parents with a consistent literacy tool to use as they spend quality time with their children.

-Connections continues providing individualized residential, and counseling services for the teens at Porter-Leath's 24/7/365 facility called Sarah's Place.
+Connections provides individualized residential, and counseling services for the teens at Porter-Leath's 24/7/365 facility called Sarah's Place.
 The Connections staff are also working with the Department of Children's Services to ensure children have access to safe foster homes.

-The Early Success Coalition continues to partner with 180 local and statewide agencies to connect early childhood resources and providers with parents.
-Check out the new parentplus901.com, which helps parents decide what tools and resources may be available for their family.
+The Early Success Coalition continues to partner with over 180 local and statewide agencies to connect early childhood resources and providers with parents.
+Its parent-focused website, parentplus901.com, helps parents decide what tools and resources may be available for their family.

-NEXT Memphis is increasing the number of local, high-quality child care centers by offering significant resources, training, and support to community child care providers.
-NEXT Memphis was introduced to the community in early 2020.
+NEXT Memphis is increasing the number of local, high-quality child care centers and family day homes by offering significant resources, training, and support to community child care providers.

 Like Us on Facebook